Monday, October 2, 2023

 The Mysterious Garo Hills

-Wari Chora in Garo Hills.
-Source of photograph: Official Meghalaya Tourism Facebook Page.
-One can reach Wari Chora from Baghmara.
-The Wari Chora homestay is about 1.5 hours by road.
-The trek point is an off-road drive of another 10-15 minutes.
-The descent trek is about 1-2 hours depending on one's stamina and ability to trek through forests.
-The ascent back is about 2-3 hours.
-The canoe ride and exploration at the canoe, waterfall, and river takes about 2-3 hours
+Wari Chora can be reached from Baghmara.
+The Wari Chora homestay is about 1.5 hours away by road.
+From there, the trek's starting point is another 10–15 minutes via an off-road drive.
+The descent through the forest takes roughly 1–2 hours, depending on one’s stamina and comfort with trekking through wooded terrain.
+The ascent back usually takes about 2–3 hours.
+Exploring the canyon by canoe—along the river, waterfall, and surrounding rock formations—typically takes around 2–3 hours.

 Karukol in Garo Hills.
 Source of photograph: Official Meghalaya Tourism Facebook Page